lomichael/lomichael/README.md

 <div align="left">
 <p>I'm an incoming MSCS student at Georgia Tech with a BSCS from UC Riverside.</p>

-<p>Professionally, I'm upskilling in research engineering for AI alignment and interpretability.
+<p>Professionally, I'm upskilling in research and engineering for AI alignment and interpretability.
 I'm implementing papers and techniques in transformers, reinforcement learning, and mechanistic interpretability.
 Also, I'm learning how to scale model training to many GPUs using parallelism.</p>
 </div>

 <div align="left>